pritambios/coding-standard/README.md

 * Before creating Pull Request review code yourself once.

 * Use `gitk` to see the changes from local machine

+* Do not upload credentials files or any secret file in git, add them in `.gitignore`

+* Always create new branch from master.

 ## Bundler